Brother Beyond: Singles

+"—" denotes releases that did not chart or were not released.

 After the split

 Lead singer Nathan Moore went on to sing with another boy band called Worlds Apart, successful in France in the mid-90s, and worked as a manager to such acts as Jessica Garlick.
 He was also a contestant on ITV's Hit Me Baby One More Time, and part of Lisa Scott-Lee's Totally Scott-Lee programme set up on MTV.

 Drummer Steve Alexander toured with Duran Duran for six years before going solo.
 He has since worked with Jeff Beck and formed a musical collaboration called Flashman with vocalist Renn.
 His new project is a collaboration with bassist Simon Little called Little Alex.

 Eg and Alice

 After leaving Brother Beyond, Eg White formed the duo Eg and Alice with artist Alice Temple.
 Their production was critically acclaimed but a commercial failure, and none of their singles ever entered the UK Top 75.
 They released one album (which also didn't chart) for WEA in 1991, before Eg decided to go solo, covering the Jellyfish hit "Stay Home".
 Eg White won an Ivor Novello award for writing Will Young's "Leave Right Now", and has written songs for a variety of artists including Natalie Imbruglia, Joss Stone and Adele.